 Introduction

-Crop diversification represents the growing of a variety of agricultural crops that are commercially viable and locally acceptable(Akash et. al., 2024).
+Crop diversification represents the growing of a variety of crops that are commercially viable and locally acceptable (Akash et. al., 2024).
 It means moving away from growing a single crop to a number of crops.
 Crop diversification is intended to give a wider choice in the production of a variety of crops in a given area so as to expand production related activities on various crops, lessen the risk and also know the extent of competition among the crops in the area.
-Crop diversification in India is generally viewed as a shift from traditionally grown less remunerative crops to more remunerative crops (Gupta & Tewari, 1985).
+Crop diversification in India is generally viewed as a shift from traditionally grown, less remunerative crops to more remunerative crops (Gupta & Tewari, 1985).

 Crop diversification is a strategic mechanism designed to optimize the utilization of land, water and other agricultural resources, contributing to comprehensive agricultural development.
 It offers farmers the flexibility to grow a diverse range of crops, thereby mitigating risks and uncertainties associated with climatic and biological variability.
 To fully comprehend crop diversification, it is essential to conduct a detailed analysis of growth trajectories, instability and shifting cropping patterns within a given region.
 For a nuanced understanding of crop diversification in north-eastern agro climatic zones of Karnataka, an examination of spatial and temporal trends in growth, instability and diversification has been undertaken.